Denmark Copy link

 The headline: Finland has a particularly strong AI infrastructure and research environment, as the home of one of the highest performing EU supercomputers (LUMI) and the Finnish Centre for Artificial Intelligence (FCAI), a research collaboration body set up to tackle societal issues using AI.
 However, commercialising its AI research capabilities remains a work in progress due to private and public funding constraints.

 The context: Finland suffered from a drop in foreign VC investment in 2023.
-Late-stage funding was particularly badly hit, although the domestic seed and early-stage startup investment landscape remains strong.
-Public AI investment and Government attention has also been diverted away from AI in recent years, as demonstrated by the closure of the Government’s flagship €200 million AI Business programme in 2021 and the discontinuation of the AuroraAI digital public services programme in 2022.
+Public investment and Government attention have also been diverted away from AI in recent years, as demonstrated by the closure of the Government’s flagship €200 million AI Business programme in 2021 and the discontinuation of the AuroraAI digital public services programme in 2022.

 The strategy: Finland was the first EU country to set out an AI strategy in 2017.
 The latest iteration of the strategy, Artificial Intelligence 4.0, builds on the original strategy but focuses on realising the economic potential of AI in Finland by accelerating the digitisation of businesses: particularly SMEs.